individkid/sidegeo/README.md

   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
   * --time formulae for value, reschedule delay, assignment delay
+  * --change value for change to named timewheel state
   * --metric funtion name, facet specifications for term values
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock